Lake whitefish: Description

-Lake whitefish are similar in appearance to other whitefishes in the Coregoninae subfamily of the salmon family Salmonidae, such as the northern cisco (Coregonus artedi).
-As with all salmonids, they have an adipose fin.
+The lake whitefish is similar in appearance to other whitefishes in the Coregoninae subfamily of the salmon family Salmonidae, such as the northern cisco (Coregonus artedi).
+As with all salmonids, it has an adipose fin.
 To the distinction from cisco, the lake whitefish has a snout which overhangs the short lower jaw, so that the mouth opens in a slightly inferior position.
 Thus the fish can feed on the bottom of lake beds or grab food particulates out of the water or from the surface of a water body.
 The cisco in turn has a short snout with a lower jaw that extends beyond the snout.
 Both the cisco and lake whitefish are discernible from the mooneye due to the small posterior dorsal adipose fin.
-In early life stages however, the cisco and lake whitefish are indistinguishable based on morphological characters alone with genetic analyses being necessary to reliably identify species.
+In early life stages the cisco and lake whitefish are indistinguishable based on morphological characters alone, with genetic analyses being necessary to reliably identify species.
 Another notable feature of the lake whitefish is the presence of two small flaps in each nostril.
-Their coloration is typically silver to white with an olive to pale-green or brown dorsal hues.
-The ventral fins are white and the tail has a dark posterior edge.
+Its coloration is typically silver to white with an olive to pale-green or brown dorsal hues.
+The ventral fins are white, and the tail has a dark posterior edge.